 Fountian pen.
 Duh.
 The #1 way to hide your treasure from hordes of bidders willing to toss money at you, and you’ll see them, without fail.

 Sheaffer variations.
 Why can’t people read the word “Sheaffer” right off the barrel?
 Whatever the reason, search on Shaffer, Schafer, Schaffer, Schaefer, Schaeffer, Shafer, and any close variations, and you’ll get the occasional hits.

 Pencil.
 When there’s a misspelled brand name or the seller is unsure of the brand, and there’s also a pencil involved, the seller will sometimes neglect to put the word “pen” in the title.

 Vacuumatic.
 I see this, and I want to just slap the seller.
 Also, try Vac, Vacuum, Vaccumatic, etc.

 More misspellings.
-Think about your favorite pen model and its obvious variations, or misspellings you’ve seen: Sheaffer Snorkle.
+Think about your favorite pen model and the obvious variations, or misspellings you’ve seen: Schaeffer.
+Snorkle.
 Torga.
 Admeral.
 PMF.
 Cresent Filler.
-People are stupid, I tell ya — these might seem like absurd examples … — until you see listings with these terms.
+Fountian Pen.
+People are stupid, I tell ya.
+These might seem like absurd examples … — until you see listings with these terms.